pforret/jekyll.forret.com/_posts/2013/2013-09-11-status-page-for-telecominternet-providers.md

     - telecom
     - telenet
 ---
 My mobile provider Telenet had a partial outage today.
 Sometimes calls would go though, sometimes not.
 Same things with SMS and 3G.
 I wanted to check if there was a page I could check to see if it was just for me, just for that location on globally in Belgium.
 You know, a proper status page like [Google](http://www.google.com/appsstatus) and [Apple](http://www.apple.com/support/systemstatus/) have.
 Or in Belgium, like [Combell](http://status.combell.com/).
-It appears Telenet has one, but it&#8217;s for the Internet division.
+It appears Telenet has one, but it's for the Internet division.
 They also have a Twitter account that is well followed up.
 How does this compare to the other providers?
 Here is an overview of who offers what:

 ## Mobile Telephony/Data